For Scholars

 The Yatrakis Fellowship supports research on topics that require use of the Gennadius Library.
 Opened in 1926 with the 26,000-volume collection of diplomat and bibliophile Joannes Gennadius, the Gennadius Library houses today 145,000 titles of rare books and bindings, research materials, manuscripts, archives, and works of art that illuminate Hellenism, Greece, and neighboring civilizations from antiquity to modern times.
 Rare maps of the Mediterranean, early editions of Homer's Iliad and Odyssey and a laurel wreath belonging to Lord Byron are just some of the unique items.
 Holdings of 90,000 research titles in open stacks complement the rare books and other collections to create a comprehensive resource for the history of Greece through the ages.

-Eligibility: Ph.D. students and those who have earned the Ph.D. within the last 5 years.
+Eligibility: Ph.D. students and Ph.D. holders who have earned the degree within the last 5 years.
 Open to all nationalities.
-For research in the Gennadius Library for the full academic year.
+For research in the Gennadius Library for the full academic year, September 2025 through May 2026.

 Terms: A stipend of $11,500 plus room and board in Loring Hall, and waiver of School fees.
 Meals, Monday through Friday, are provided at Loring Hall for the fellow.
-Fellows are expected to be engaged full-time in the supported research from early September 2024 to late May 2025 and are expected to participate in the academic life of the School.
+Fellows are expected to be engaged full-time in the supported research at the library from early September 2025 to late May 2026 and are expected to participate in the academic life of the School.
 Any concurrent employment requires the permission of the Director of the School.
 A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA acknowledge the support of the ASCSA and be contributed to the Gennadius Library.
+Research trips conducted outside of Athens must be preapproved by the Director of the Gennadius Library.

 Application: Submit an online application form.
 An application consists of a curriculum vitae, description of the proposed project (up to 750 words), and two letters of reference to be submitted online.
 Please note that applications should reference the Gennadius Library or its specific holdings in regards to the proposed project.
 Student applicants must submit transcripts.
 Scans of official transcripts are acceptable.